ukgovdatascience/orgsurveyr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-    ##
-    ## Attaching package: 'tidygraph'

-    ## The following object is masked from 'package:stats':
-    ##
-    ##     filter

 orgsurveyr
 ==========

-The goal of `orgsurveyr` is to facilitate the use of Tom Lin Pederson's excellent `tidygrap`h and `ggraph` packages with organisational information used by many Human Resources departments, in particular employee surveys.
+The goal of `orgsurveyr` is to facilitate the use of [Thomas Lin Pedersen's](https://www.data-imaginist.com) excellent [`tidygraph`](https://github.com/thomasp85/tidyraph) and [`ggraph`](https://github.com/thomasp85/ggraph) packages with organisational information used by many Human Resources departments, in particular employee surveys.

 Installation
 ------------